martinalbert/Rezervacny-system-webapp/README.md

 }
 ```

-or can be used in conjunction with identifiers to retrieve the metadata for that identifier:
+Or can be used in conjunction with identifiers to retrieve the metadata for that identifier:

 | route                         | description                                         |
 |:------------------------------|:----------------------------------------------------|